elukuro/100DaysOfCodeCount/README.md

-# 100DaysOfCodeCount

-### tools to preview montly tweet of user that use #100daysofcode hashtag to preview their journey
+### Tools to preview tweet of user with #100daysofcode hashtag to preview their progress

 ### how to setup:
 ```
-git clone the project
+git clone
 ```

 ```
-cd frontend
+cd static
 ```

 ```